 Nickel Cadmium (NiCd) batteries: the reliable option

 Comparatively, NiCd batteries can offer roughly 90% of the advantages of lithium-ion batteries—at a fraction of the cost.
-For fuelling heavy lifting machinery such as forklift trucks, NiCd batteries are often considered a reliable middle of the road option.
+For fueling heavy lifting machinery such as forklift trucks, NiCd batteries are often considered a reliable middle-of-the-road option.

-Despite the benefits of NiCd batteries, they are significantly more costly than lead-acid, and have a considerably lower energy capacity than lithium-ion batteries.
-It’s also worth noting that NiCd batteries are reasonably toxic heavy and demand greater care—both in their use and recycling.
+Despite the benefits of NiCd batteries, they are significantly more costly than lead-acid and have a considerably lower energy capacity than lithium-ion batteries.
+It’s also worth noting that NiCd batteries are reasonably toxic and heavy, and demand greater care—both in their use and recycling.

 Need to know: For businesses most concerned with lowering costs and improving fuel efficiency, NiCd batteries are unlikely to fit the bill.
 However, for material handling operations that are particularly intensive, NiCd batteries make for a highly durable and reliable option.